 MYTH # 1: fibre supps are just as good as fibre-rich foods

 “Fibre is so important for our bodies, as it feeds the good bacteria living in the gut, which promotes better digestive balance, supports gut health and can also help to support immune health,” Dr Beckett says.
 “Many people find they struggle to meet their daily fibre intake, so they turn to supplement options instead.”

-Supplements can certainly have their place, but the good doctor says it’s always best to go for real food options first: “Foods have more benefits that come with the fibre, like nutrients and bioactive compounds,” she says.
-“Getting your daily fibre dose is actually really simple, as there are many high-fibre options you’re probably already eating, like fibre-rich cereals such as All Bran, as well as fruits, vegetables and nuts.”
+Supplements can certainly have their place, but the good doctor says it’s always best to go for real food options first.
+“Foods have more benefits that come with the fibre, like nutrients and bioactive compounds,” she says.
+“Getting your daily fibre dose is actually really simple.
+There are many high-fibre options you’re probably already eating.
+Think fibre-rich cereals such as All-Bran, as well as fruits, vegetables and nuts.”